colibri-software/locomotive_plugins/README.md

     LocomotivePlugins::register_plugin(BasicAuth, 'auth')

+### Initialization

+To initialize a plugin object, do not override the `initialize` method because this method is defined by the `Locomotive::Plugin` module and used by Locomotive.
+Instead, override the `initialize_plugin` method.

+    class MyPlugin
+      include Locomotive::Plugin

+      def initialize_plugin
+        # Custom initialization code
+      end
+    end

 ### Before filters

 A plugin may add a before filter which is run before every page load on the